$0 Nunavut Homeschool Quick-Start Checklist

 What Expenses Qualify

 The reimbursement covers programmatic costs and educational materials directly tied to your approved home education plan.
-Based on the guidelines established under the Act, eligible expenses typically include:
+The categories below are examples to confirm with your DEA, not a guaranteed list:

 What is explicitly excluded: capital expenditures (computers, tablets, furniture), parental salaries or compensation, and anything not directly connected to the approved education program.